flywhc/FileToC/readme.md

 * `content_type`: The content type can be used by web server to serve the file.
 * `is_compressed`: The file is gzip compressed or not.

-In the generated sample 'webdata.c' below, `css_style_css` is the PROGMEM C string of `/css/style.css`.
+In the generated example 'webdata.c' below, `css_style_css` is the PROGMEM C string of `/css/style.css`.
 The file is gzip compressed and stored in C byte array.
 The script removed the root directory 'webdata' from the file path and added `/` to the beginning of the file path for the web server to serve the file.
 ```
 const char v_css_style_css[] PROGMEM =